skamensky/winwifiscanner/README.md

 The full help message produces by [argsparse](https://docs.python.org/3/library/argparse.html) is:

 ```
-usage: scan.py [-h] [-verbose-logging] [-once]
+usage: scan.py [-h] [-logger-level {quiet,default,loud}] [-once]

-Scan surrounding wifi networks on an inifinite loop
+Scan surrounding wifi networks on an infinite loop

 optional arguments:
   -h, --help            show this help message and exit
-  -verbose-logging  Whether or not to write errors and each scan result to a file in the directory of the script
+  -logger-level {quiet,default,loud}
+                        The level of logging.
+Quiet will show no output.
+Default will print changed results onto the console.
+Loud will log every netsh result to a log.txt file and errors to an errors.txt file
   -once                 Specify this flag if you want to refresh the wifi just once and do an infinite loop
 ```

 # Notes